smeronek264/project-one/README.md

 - **scr**: Scripts creating SQL queries and for turning data into SQL queries.
 - **data**: The datasets.
 - **templates**: The different HTML templates that are utilized to show the different queries and pages.
+Utilized CHATGPT to create the templates.
 - **static\imgs**: This will be used to hold any images I will use so I can insert them later.

 ## Requirements